sphinx-doc/sphinx/doc/usage/restructuredtext/basics.rst

    Do *not* use the directives :dudir:`sectnum`, :dudir:`header` and :dudir:`footer`.

-Directives added by Sphinx are described in :ref:`sphinxmarkup`.
+Directives added by Sphinx are described in :doc:`directives`.

 Basically, a directive consists of a name, arguments, options and content.
 (Keep this terminology in mind, it is used in the next chapter describing